lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 the binary value of the BER (Basic Encoding
 Rules) encoding of either a Simple or Full PKI Response.

-The Content-Type header field MUST have the appropriate value from {{mime-id}}.
+The Content-Type field MUST have the appropriate value from {{mime-id}}.

-A Content-Type header field for a response:
+A Content-Type field for a response:

-> Content-Type: application/pkcs7-mime; smime-type=CMC-response; name=response.p7m
+> Content-Type: application/pkcs7-mime; smime-type=CMC-Response; name=response.p7m

 # TCP-Based Protocol